WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 ### 💀 AdobeUpdater Intrusion Lab: Red Team Attack + Blue Team Detection 🛡️
 ---

-> ⚠️ This project is designed to showcase my understanding of both **offensive** and **defensive** security workflows.
+> ⚠️ This project was designed as a proof-of-concept (PoC) to showcase my understanding of both offensive and defensive security workflows.
+It was specifically created to demonstrate my skills to hiring managers for roles related to SOC analysis.
-> It was specifically created to demonstrate my skills to hiring managers for roles related to **SOC analysis**, and will later be expanded into a **full lab environment** that others can use to sharpen their detection skills.
+> It's also part of a larger series — a more advanced version using WMI persistence and multi-stage execution is currently in the works.
 ---
-> This lab focuses on one specific attack path and corresponding detection workflow.
-While there are many techniques I could have explored, this scenario was chosen to demonstrate core red team execution and blue team triage in a clear, focused, end-to-end simulation.
+> This lab focuses on a single attack path and corresponding detection workflow.
+While many techniques could have been explored, this scenario was chosen to demonstrate core red team execution and blue team triage in a clear, focused, end-to-end simulation.

 ---